FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-es2015-with-webpack.md

 Now that we're compiling our source files into a JavaScript bundle, we'll have to take some extra steps in order to debug our compiled and bundled code.

-First, add a dev server configuration to your webpack.config.js file:
+First, add a dev server configuration to your webpack.config.js file inside of your `module.exports` object.

 ```js
 //...